-Stability is important: A trust can extend over many years and into a second generation of beneficiaries.
-The lifespan and health of an individual trustee are always uncertain — a factor you will want to consider when you select a trustee and a successor trustee to take over if, for some reason, your original trustee cannot continue to serve.
-However, you can expect a corporate fiduciary to continue to serve your family during the trust's entire term.
+Stability is important because a trust may extend over many years and into a second generation of beneficiaries.
+You can expect a corporate fiduciary to continue to serve your family during the trust's entire term.
+But the lifespan and health of an individual trustee are always uncertain — a factor you will want to take into consideration when you select a trustee and a successor trustee to take over if, for some reason, your original trustee cannot continue to serve.

 A trustee must be capable of investing the trust assets productively and prudently.
-Experienced trust administrators and investment managers have the needed skills:
+Experienced trust administrators and investment managers have the skills needed to:

-Will an individual trustee have the time required (over many years) to manage the trust's assets and attend to the needs of your beneficiaries?
-An individual trustee may not be as available for the trust and beneficiaries as an organization that is in business to administer trusts.
+Will an individual trustee have the time that will be required over many years to manage the trust's assets and attend to the needs of your beneficiaries?
+An individual trustee may not be as available for the trust and beneficiaries as an organization that is in business to administer trusts would be.

 The performance history of a trustee is important.
 To assess a trustee's potential for future results, you need to examine past achievements.
-You will want a trustee with a solid reputation in the community, and a proven track record in administering trusts — especially when managing investments.
+You will want a trustee with a solid reputation in the community and a proven track record in administering trusts and especially in managing investments.

 No trust document can foresee every eventuality that may occur.
 During the term of the trust, your trustee will be called upon to make careful decisions that are in the best interests of your beneficiaries.
 You can expect a corporate fiduciary to make such decisions objectively, while an individual may be influenced by emotions.